Big thanks to our sponsor Neil !

 Traveller vehicles leave the Elephant Fayre 1986

-And you can't argue with that, according to eyewitness acounts, a vehicle had also tried to ram the gate on one occasion.
+According to eyewitness acounts, a vehicle had also tried to ram the gate on one occasion.
 If there were people breaking in locally then their presence was disruptive to a small village like St Germans.
 The decision was understandable from the organisers viewpoint, as they just did not need the hassle and as locals they had to live with the people whose property had been damaged.
 Michael Eavis at Glastonbury took some years off due to local pressure and to devise new solutions to problems relateing to security.
 Perhaps the Elephant Fayre could have been revived after a years respite if the will had been there, as there was at Glastonbury.

 However , one can argue that the" Peace Convoy " title that was given to those travellers who attended the Fayre may have been something of a misnomer ,as the "Peace Convoy " was ,by 1986 at least, a generic term that was applied to any group of travellers regardless of their values and behaviour ...